jhbaxi/gujmorphdataset/README.md

 8. y_test_case - Labels for testing case classifier - Shape - ( # of words in testing set, 6)

+- prepare_verb_tagging_data</br>

-- prepare_verb_tagging_data : For verb category, there are 5 features.
+For verb category, there are 5 features.
 Person, gender, tense, aspect and number.
 Labels are created as per the possible values each feature can take.
 The details of the classification labels are as below :
 Person : 4 labels ( person_1, person_2, person_3, person_4)

 Gender : 4 labels ( gender_1, gender_2, gender_3, gender_4)